nicolaskruchten/semiology_of_graphics/README.md

 Source repo for https://nicolas.kruchten.com/semiology_of_graphics/

-Source code distributed under the [MIT License](LICENSE.md), images from Semiology of Graphics are copyright their original owners and included here under fair use principles.
+Source code distributed under the [MIT License](LICENSE.md), images and data from *Semiology of Graphics* are copyright their original owners and included here under fair use principles.